data-dependent/osrs-guides/skilling.md

 ### Flinching

 Being attacked can affect the skilling tick.
-In more detail, while our auto-retaliate is on, we are not interacting with anything, and our skilling tick is in the past, being attacked will set our skilling tick to half of our attack speed, rounded down.
+In more detail, while our auto-retaliate is on, we are not interacting with anything, we are not moving, and our skilling tick is in the past, being attacked will set our skilling tick to half of our attack speed, rounded down.
 This is called being _flinched_.
 This mechanic was likely designed for use in combat, but it is used in several optimal skilling methods.

-With a 2 tick or 3 tick weapon, being flinched will make the skilling tick be the next tick.
-While being attacked every other tick, this can make the skilling tick be set to be the next tick every other tick, as shown in the example below.
+With a 2 tick or 3 tick weapon, being flinched will set the skilling timer to round(3/2)=round(2/2)=1.
+While being attacked every other tick, this can make the skilling tick be set to be the next tick every other tick.
+Below we see a clip for 2t teaks.
+The method is most commonly done with a 3t weapon with no ammo, but below the method is shown with a 2t weapon capable of attacking.

 <div style="text-align:center"><img src="https://i.imgur.com/BQR6DDl.gif" alt='2t prif teaks' width=500>

-This method is 2t teaks, and was the optimal method for woodcutting experience and the pet before fossil island introduced a spot which allows for 1.5t teaks.
+The method 2t teaks was optimal for woodcutting experience and the pet before fossil island introduced a spot which allows for 1.5t teaks.
 The method involves a two tick rhythm, described in text below.
  - **Tick 1**: The skilling timer decrements to -1.
 In client input, we remove our interaction with the tree.
 During a rabbits turn, it attacks us and puts damage into our queue.
 During our turn, when our queue evalutes, we recieve the damage, which sets our skilling timer to 1 and makes us start interacting with the rabbit.
  - **Tick 2**: The skilling timer decrements to 0.
 In client input,  we start interacting with the tree.
 During our turn, in interactions with objects, we to get a roll for a log.